 His grip on my arm tightened.
 In anyone else, I might have suspected his distrust was born from some xenophobic origin, but Marcus’ valet was also Ottoman.
 No, like me, my brother simply saw more than he let on.
-He knew there was something off about Adnan and Doruk, and though each had adopted the more open and friendly appearances they had showed me in our entryway, Marcus sensed that there was more hidden beneath their servile surfaces, going so far as to help me up into the carriage himself.
+He knew there was something off about Adnan and Doruk, and though each had adopted the more open and friendly appearances they had showed me in our entryway, Marcus sensed that there was more hidden beneath their servile surfaces.

 “Be careful around them,” he warned when we were safely inside the cabin.

 I affected a sigh.
 “Yes, fine, if you insist.
 Now tell me, which character is Antoine playing?”

 He filled me in during the drive, going into such detail about his lover’s fine performance that I felt like I’d already watched the show by the time we pulled up to Drury Lane.

 The theatre loomed above us when we exited the carriage, its towering brick and stone façade acting as a backdrop to the chaos of the crowd in front of it, as if the entrance to the building was a stage unto itself, and us its actors.
 The torches ensconced on its exterior had been lit, and the breeze that had sprung up earlier in the day sent firelight dancing over the people who streamed in through the theater’s open doors.

 I was thankful for my heavy cloak.
 The wind was frigid and filled with that sharp, clean, indefinable scent that promised snow.
 Our English spring, as always, was proving unpredictable, and I wouldn’t be at all surprised if a fine white dusting coated the city by the time the play ended.